Private Land Protection

 In 2006, the SCCA decided to explore becoming a “Land Trust.”
 The board and our Executive Director at the time felt that this could be a great opportunity for the SCCA to merge community desire to protect important private lands, with our mandate for the protection of biodiversity.
 We engaged with the Land Trust Alliance of BC for support in becoming a registered land trust organization and in 2008 we gained the right to hold conservation covenants under Section 219 of the Land Titles Act.

-While we were considering taking on the Cliff Gilker covenant, our friends from the Gambier Island Conservancy approached us, hoping that we would consider joining with them in holding three more covenants on Gambier Island: Mt.
+Our friends from the Gambier Island Conservancy approached us, hoping that we would consider joining with them in holding three more covenants on Gambier Island: Mt.
 Artaban Nature Reserve, Long Bay Nature Reserve and Brigade Bay Bluffs Nature Reserve

 These reserves were under the control of the Islands Trust Fund, and the trust was interested in seeing that the three areas were protected and secured over the long term.
 We reviewed the three properties in question and agreed that they were indeed worthy of protection in perpetuity.

 Our first task was to write up a memorandum of understanding with representatives of the Gambier Island Conservancy to describe our relationship and responsibilities in relation to the covenants.
 Subsequently, we worked with our partners to have baseline studies done, develop covenant agreements and management plans for the lands.
 In 2014 we finalized the agreements and formally protected the lands

 Every year, we are invited by our partners to participate in monitoring and restoration projects to ensure the ecological values of these lands are properly maintained.

 These two pictures are from a 2020 monitoring visit by the SCCA.

 Block 7 Gospel Rock